Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Case Study

 \section{Case Study}

-Is our model capable of performing reliably in widely used languages such as English?
-Although our model was designed primarily for Arabic audiences with limited digital data resources, we have also conducted experiments to determine how effectively Flick operates in prevalent languages such as English.
+In this section, we ask the question `Is our framework applicable in widely used languages such as English?'
+Although our model was designed primarily for Arabic audiences with limited digital data resources, we have also conducted experiments to determine how effectively FLICK operates in prevalent languages such as English.

-We have found that Flick outperforms comparative models in high-resource languages within the Yahoo Answers and DBpedia datasets, which is quite remarkable.
+We have found that FLICK outperforms comparative models in HR language within the Yahoo Answers and DBpedia datasets, which is quite remarkable.
 This strongly demonstrates our model's scalability and adaptability, especially in tasks involving multiple languages.
 Figure \ref{fig:English-Datasets} illustrates our strong performance on English datasets.
-Our model possesses a more compact architecture than recent state-of-the-art frameworks such as Cluster and Tune \cite{shnarch-etal-2022-cluster} and IDoFew \cite{IDoFew}, which means it has fewer parameters and requires a less extensive fine-tuning process.
+Our model possesses a more compact architecture than recent SOTA frameworks such as Cluster \& Tune \cite{shnarch-etal-2022-cluster} and IDoFew \cite{IDoFew}, which means it has fewer parameters and requires a less extensive fine-tuning process.
 This results in reduced computational time and resources, simplifying the complexity found in previous frameworks.